clearlinux/clear-linux-documentation/source/guides/clear/telemetrics.rst

    During the initial installation of |CL|, you are requested to join the stability enhancement program and allow |CL| to collect anonymous reports to improve system stability.
 If you choose not to join this program, then the telemetry software bundle is not added to your system.
-Choosing to join will automatically enable telemetry on your system after installation is complete.
+If you do choose to join the program, the installer will automatically enable telemetry on your system by installing the telemetrics bundle, creating the file :file:`/etc/telemetrics/opt-in`, and enabling the telemtrics systemd services to run after installation is complete and the system is restarted.

 #.
 Enabling after install:

-   To start telemetry on your system, run the following command:
+   To install telemetry on your system, run the following commands:

    .. code-block:: bash

+      sudo swupd bundle-add telemetrics
       sudo telemctl opt-in
       sudo telemctl start

-   This enables and starts the :command:`telemprobd` and :command:`telempostd` daemons.
+   This installs the necassary software, enables telemetry by creating the file :file:`/etc/telemetrics/opt-in`, and starts the :command:`telemprobd` and :command:`telempostd` daemons.
 Your system will begin to send telemetry data to the server defined in the file :file:`/etc/telemetrics/telemetrics.conf`.
-If this file does not exist, the :command:`telemprobd` and :command:`telempostd` daemons will use the file :file:`/usr/share/defaults/telemetrics/telemetrics.conf`.
+If this file does not exist, the :command:`telemprobd` and
+   :command:`telempostd` daemons will use the file :file:`/usr/share/defaults/telemetrics/telemetrics.conf`.

 #.
 Disabling after install: